DNS Records Management

 Creating new DNS records consists of filling these values:

-- Name: This should be the subdomain , that would be later concatenated with the domain-name forming the fully qualified domain name (subdomain.domain-name)
+- Name: This should be the subdomain, that would be later concatenated with the domain-name forming the fully qualified domain name:

-Example: foo.oussamaachour.com - Target: this indicated where the traffic would be routed when accessing the respective URL In this case, the record is a CNAME (Canonical NAME) record mapping to the original domain name which is oussamaachour.com
+. - Target: this indicated where the traffic would be routed when accessing the respective URL.
+In this case, the record is a CNAME (Canonical NAME) record mapping to the original domain name which is

-In this example, we want to create a CNAME record for the original domain name of oussamaachour.com to make the traffic coming from www.oussamaachour.com directed to oussamaachour.com
+- DNS Zone: this the DNS hosted zone where your record would be created.
+In this example, we want to create a CNAME record for the original domain name of

 Note: A CNAME record is like an alias for the target domain name.